 He was also unforgettable as Roger Rabbit‘s diabolical Toontown nemesis, Judge Doom, and he thrilled audiences with his manic lightbulb-in-the-mouth gag as Uncle Fester in The Addams Family films.
 He even starred as the titular alien in the remake of My Favourite Martian and as Mr Goodman in Piranha 3D!
 Lloyd has also appeared in TV series such as Spin City, Numb3rs, and Fringe, as well as landmark stage productions of A Christmas Carol and Death of a Salesman.

-Christopher looks forward to meeting all his fans in Melbourne and the Gold Coast.
+Christopher looks forward to meeting all his fans in Sydney and Perth in 2017.

-Christopher will conduct a general admission Q&A each weekend, and participate in signing and photo* sessions throughout each Saturday (10:30am to 5:30pm) and Sunday (11:00am to 5:00pm) in both cities.
-Please see the event guide for times and locations.
+Christopher will conduct a general admission Q&A each weekend, and participate in signing and photo sessions* on Friday in Sydney (2:00pm – 5:30pm), and throughout each Saturday (10.30am to 5.30pm) and Sunday (11am to 5pm) in both cities.

 Guest confirmed, health and other commitments pending.